How to save money on household bills

 For most switching to direct debit can also provide you with a discount over your current rate.
 Plus you won’t miss a bill, so no late penalties.

 Could you make your home more eco-friendly?
 You could change your boiler, add solar panels or better insulation.
-There are lots of options out there which could help you save hundreds of pounds each year and you could be eligible for a government grant.
+There are lots of options out there which could help you save hundreds of pounds each year and you could be eligible for a government grant such as the Green homes Grant.

 Are you paying too much Council Tax?

-It’s estimated that up to 400,000 homes are in the wrong Council Tax band and have been since 1991.
-This means you could be paying more than you should.
+It’s estimated that up to 400,000 homes are in the wrong Council Tax band and could be being overcharged.
+If your home is in the wrong band, you could be out of pocket by hundreds of pounds each year.

 Re-evaluate your home insurance

 When it comes to insurance companies, sadly, loyalty doesn’t pay.
-Moneysupermarket found homeowners are wasting £37m a year because they automatically renew their home insurance instead of shopping around.
+For example, Moneysupermarket found homeowners are wasting £37m a year because they automatically renew their home insurance instead of shopping around.

 Since April this year insurers have been forced to tell policyholders how much they are currently paying for their cover when they send out renewal reminders.